-I am a qualified counsellor and psychotherapist based in Surbiton and Tolworth.
+I am a qualified counsellor and psychotherapist offering online sessions via zoom or face to face sessions at my practice in Tolworth.
 I offer a warm, non-judgmental and confidential space in which you can talk freely and openly about your life, worries and stresses.

 How I can help